Customerlabs CDP Documentation

 Post successfully mapping user and account level details, you can categorically map other incoming information into the following buckets.

-What can be added: Product details can be added for properties related to Ecommerce events such as Product viewed, Product clicked etc. Details such as product sku, product ID, product variant, product size can be added under product details.
+Product details: Product attributes can be added for events related to E-commerce/other business categories such as Product viewed, Product clicked, Purchases etc. Details such as product sku, product ID, product variant, product size can be added under product details.

 How to view workflows?